Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Preliminaries

 and thus there cannot be a unique decomposition of the measure $\true$ into the sum \eqref{eq:true:mixmodel}.
 Although this example allows for arbitrary, pathological decompositions of $\true$ into conditional measures, the following concrete example shows that solving the nonidentifiability issue is more complicated than simply avoiding certain pathological partitions of the input space.

 \begin{ex}[Sub-Gaussian mixtures are not identifiable] Consider the mixture of three Gaussians $\mixfcn(\truemix)$ in Figure~\ref{fig:threegaussians}.
 We can write $\mixfcn(\truemix)$ as a mixture in four ways: In the top panel, $\mixfcn(\truemix)$ is represented uniquely as a mixture of three Gaussians.
 If we allow sub-Gaussian components, however, then the bottom panel shows three equally valid representations of $\mixfcn(\truemix)$ as a mixture of \emph{two} sub-Gaussians.
-Recalling Examples~\ref{ex:gauss:mix} and~\ref{ex:np:mix}, it follows that $\mixfcn(\truemix)$ is identified with respect to $\mixgaussians$, but not with respect to $\mixgen$.
-Indeed, even if we assume the number of components $K$ is known and the component means are well-separated, $\mixfcn(\truemix)$ is non-identifiable with respect to $\mixgen$: Just take $K=2$, $|\normalmean_{1}-\normalmean_{2}|>0$ and move $\normalmean_{3}$ arbitrarily far to the right. \end{ex}
+Indeed, even if we assume the number of components $K$ is known and the component means are well-separated, $\mixfcn(\truemix)$ is non-identifiable as a mixture of sub-Gaussians: Just take $K=2$, $|\normalmean_{1}-\normalmean_{2}|>0$ and move $\normalmean_{3}$ arbitrarily far to the right. \end{ex}

 \pgfmathdeclarefunction{gauss}{2}{ \pgfmathparse{1/(#2*sqrt(2*pi))*exp(-((x-#1)^2)/(2*#2^2))} } \pgfmathdeclarefunction{mix1}{0}{ \pgfmathparse{0.33*gauss(3,0.4) + 0.33*gauss(1,0.4) + 0.33*gauss(9,0.4)} }